Hidden Sites of Istanbul

-The Rumeli fortress has served an essential function in the Strait control for many years.
+The Rumeli fortress has served an essential function in Strait control for many years.
 The Anatolian Fortress, which has lost its military importance over time, is one of the structures that make up the most beautiful view of the Bosphorus today.
 The two most important areas of the Anatolian Fortress are Göksu and Küçüksu promenade.
 Today, they are places where Istanbulites spend intense time with their natural beauty.

 Göksu District is very famous for its two features.
 Beach and eggplant on the beach where the sea and Yesil Hills meet.
-Eggplant, which is very welcome in the cuisine of Istanbul ladies, is grown in the wet Valley soil of Göksu with its flavor, soft and seedless properties.
+Eggplant, which is very welcome in the cuisine of Istanbul ladies, is grown in the wet Valley soil of Göksu with its flavor, and soft and seedless properties.
 The beach is a family picnic spot for Istanbul residents.

 Üsküdar is also one of the pearls of the Anatolian fortress, Küçüksu Kasri has a pleasant architecture that admires for its charming structure.